What’s the purpose of team values, norms, working agreements, and simple rules?

 Example: Code is *done* when all programmer and acceptances tests pass, the customer accepts the story, and the code is checked into the development branch.

-…are short statements that guide interactions and decision making within the group and across other groups within the organization.
-Simple Rules can generalize across many situations, and make values actionable.
+Simple Rules are short aspirational statements.
+They’re intended to guide interactions and decision making within the group and across other groups within the organization.
+Simple Rules aren’t specific to a context.
+They generalize across many situations, and make values actionable.
 Simple Rules aim to bring coherence across the organization.

 Example: Use every failure as an opportunity to learn.

 All of these represent social contracts between team members.
-Effective teams use all of these tools to create a pattern of interaction and results that enhance their ability to reach goals and improve quality of both work life and results.
+Effective teams use one or more of them to create a desired pattern of interaction and results.
+The goal is tp enhance quality of both work life and results.

 For both simple rules and working agreements, the list should be…

 - focused on amplifying desired patterns of behavior

 - aimed at helping the team achieve their task and team-work goals